 Well, George, not everyone was just handed their father’s business, at 22.
 Zetus Lapetus, much of this movie took place during The Great Depression!
 Choosers were literally beggars, which brings me to my final point of our “hero’s” entitlement.
 George Bailey was 12 in 1919, born in 1907.
 These years weren’t exactly known for the wealth of choices they provided.
 Throughout the entirety of It’s a Wonderful Life, however, George is constantly choosing his path.
 He chose to stay and run the Bailey Building and Loan after his father died.
 He chose to give his college money to Harry and let him take another job, when he was more than willing to take over.
 George chose to marry Mary, immediately after stating that it wasn’t what he wanted.
 He chose not to invest in Sam Wainwright’s business despite the fact that he’d apparently saved two thousand dollars for his travels.
 That’s thirty thousand dollars, today and ol’ GB chose to forfeit it to keep the Building and Loan open.

-In a time of rampant polio and domestic violence and 25% unemployment, George had the luxury to choose his path and each and every time, he was a total fucking martyr about it.
+In a time of rampant polio and domestic violence and 25% unemployment, George had the luxury to choose his path and each and every time, he was an absolute martyr about it.
 He didn’t do these things, because he was selfless.
-He did them because of societal expectation, because of his image, and we know this, by his perpetual bellyaching, because… He’s ungrateful.
+He did them because of societal expectation, because of his image, and we know this, by his perpetual bellyaching, because…

 George Bailey sits in his father’s home, as he’sserved by a maid, and insists he can do better for himself.
 He somehow begrudgingly both inherits his own business and marries a beautiful women, who’s been in love with him her whole life.
 He has a respectable excuse to avoid the war and make beautiful babies, yet still finds something to complain about, while other men are dying and losing limbs.
 All the while, Mary Bailey remodels their home, cares for their children, and runs the USO, without a word of complaint.
 You the real MVP, Mary Bailey, because if this movie is an accurate indicator of your husband’s daily behavior, I’d have smothered him with a pillow in the first month of marriage.
 I mean, you could have been a librarian.